gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory3/USECASE-TEMPLATE.md

 - **Pre-Conditions**: The turret must be built, alive (not destroyed) and belong to the player's team.
 - **Main Flow**:
   1. The use case starts when the player clicks on a placed turret.
-  2. The system displays the turret's current targeting mode and type.
+  2. The system displays the turret's current targeting mode and environment.

   *Extension points*: <mark style="background: #bff79fc9;">Press target mode button</mark>, <mark style="background: #bff79fc9;">Press target environment button</mark>
 - **Alternative Flows**